RESEARCH STARTER

 Brief History

-The modern-day bicycle owes it origins to the German-invented draisine, a two-wheeled velocipede known in English as the dandy horse.
+The modern-day bicycle owes its origins to the German-invented draisine, a two-wheeled velocipede known in English as the dandy horse.
 Usually made out of a wooden frame, the dandy horse itself was invented in Germany and patented in 1818 by inventor Karl Drais (1785–1851).
 Drais’s goal was to provide a form of transportation that did not require horses.
 On his first ride, Drais allegedly covered a distance of 8 miles (12.9 kilometers) in less than one hour.
-The dandy horse’s form was similar to the modern bicycle, with two wheels arranged one behind the other with the rider situated in the middle of the two wheels.
+The dandy horse’s form was similar to the modern bicycle, with two wheels arranged one behind the other, with the rider situated in the middle of the two wheels.
 There was also a hinged steering mechanism that the rider used to change direction.
 However, unlike today’s bicycle, the dandy horse was not powered by pedals.
 Instead, the rider used their feet on the ground, similar to modern-day balance bicycles, to propel the dandy horse forward.
 As the dandy horse gained popularity, it was outlawed in some cities when its accident rate increased.

 In 1862, a laborer named Pierre Lallement (1843–1891), who was employed in manufacturing baby carriages, noticed someone riding the dandy horse and saw room for improvement.
 Soon, Lallement had developed a design that included pedals on the front wheel, thus rendering the dandy horse obsolete.
 The first pedal bicycle was born.
-However, early bicycles were extremely dangerous and the accident rate among riders was high.
+However, early bicycles were extremely dangerous, and the accident rate among riders was high.

 Later, in the 1880s, the "safety bicycle" was introduced, which was retroactively named as such because it provided a safer alternative than most bicycle designs of the past, which featured a larger front wheel.
 Unlike other pedal bicycles in the past, this type of bicycle was safer because the rider’s feet were lower to ground, allowing riders to halt the momentum of the bicycle if they needed to stop quickly or avoid falling over.
 Also, it was much more balanced than other types of bicycles, and therefore the potential of someone’s weight propelling them forward over the front wheel and onto the ground was greatly diminished.